Cherepanov-Pavel/Cherepanov-Pavel/README.md

 Now I'm a Vue js developer for 2 years.
 I really love it!

-🔭 I’m currently working on FSM system for a leading FMCG company
+🔭 I’m currently open to work
 👀 Now I’m interested in deep learning of Nest js technology
 🔥I have a passion for writing clean, clear, modular code, and helping other developers develop.
-I'm so excited about my job!
 🤝 Team player.
 I'm strong in communication and understanding of software developing
 😄 Pronouns: He/him/his
 📫 Feel free to ask me in telegram: https://t.me/errarreHumanumEst and linkedin: https://www.linkedin.com/in/pavel-cherepanov98/ or via email: pavel.cherepanov.98@gmail.com